 - Daily visits, once the event as started.

 - Spot checks of any cooking locations and strict enforcement of all requirements.

-- Inspections of emergency access, exciting and hazards during the move-out or closing of the event.
+- Inspections of emergency access, exiting and hazards during the move-out or closing of the event.

 Onsite Safety Codes officer